Jack-Keene/jonny-boutwood-casting/site/content/_index.md

 intro:
   heading: Biography
   text:
-    - paragraph: Jonny has most recently been Co-Casting with Shaheen on the Television series of HANNA and BOILING POINT.
+    - paragraph: >-
-    - paragraph: Prior to this Jonny worked in casting for 12 years.
-The first 3 years of this was in regional and West End Theatre and then moved into TV and Film.
-Throughout his years as an assistant and associate, Jonny has been privileged to work and learn from some of the most prolific Casting Directors in the UK.
-Most recently working 7 years for Shaheen Baig and whilst there he worked on a wide range of Independent Films, such as;
-        SCRAPPER, PIRATES, THE NEST, SUPERNOVA and RARE BEASTS.
-He has also worked on a variety of TV series including THE VIRTUES, THREE GIRLS, I AM series and GET MILLIE BLACK.
+        Jonny has been working in casting for 12 years.
+He began by working in Regional and West End Theatre and then, after three years, moved into TV and Film.

+        Throughout his years as an associate and assistant, Jonny has been privileged to work and learn from some of the most prolific Casting Directors in the UK.
+He has spent the last seven years working with Shaheen Baig working on a wide range of TV series including; SHERLOCK, THE VIRTUES, THREE GIRLS, THE GALLOWS POLE, I AM series and GET MILLIE BLACK.
+And Independent Films, such as; SCRAPPER, PIRATES, THE NEST, SUPERNOVA and RARE BEASTS.
+    - paragraph: Jonny has most recently been Co-Casting with Shaheen on the Television series of HANNA (Amazon Prime) and BOILING POINT (BBC).
     - paragraph: "Please visit Jonny's IMDb link below for further information on projects.                   "
   link: https://www.imdb.com/name/nm6696328/